-The Aliases and Advanced FTP tabs are for advanced setup options.
-See Chapter 31, "Advanced Publishing."
+The Aliases and Advanced S/FTP tabs are for advanced setup options.
+See Chapter 32, "Advanced Publishing."

-To create additional publish profiles, click New profile and repeat the process.
+To create additional publish profiles, click New and repeat the process.

-To edit an existing publish profile, select it from the Select Profile drop-down list, make the changes, and click OK.
+To edit an existing publish profile, select it from the Profile list, make the changes, and click Close.